Pythagorean Theorem Calculator

 Finding the angles of a right triangle

-If all three sides of the right triangle are known, the non-90° angles of the triangle can be found as follows:
+If all three sides of the right triangle are known, the non-90° angles of the triangle can be calculated as follows:

-Here, ∠α is the angle opposite the leg 'a', ∠β is the angle opposite the leg 'b', and 'c' is the hypotenuse.
-The choice between arcsin and arccos depends on which leg (a or b) you are considering in relation to the angle.
-Using arcsin, you use the opposite leg to the angle, and with arccos, you use the adjacent leg to the angle.
-Both approaches are valid and will give you the correct angle measurements in a right triangle.
+Here, ∠α represents the angle opposite leg 'a', ∠β is the angle opposite leg 'b', and 'c' is the hypotenuse.
+The choice between using arcsin (inverse sine) and arccos (inverse cosine) depends on which leg you are referencing relative to the angle.
+The arcsin function uses the leg opposite the angle, while the arccos function uses the adjacent leg.
+Both trigonometric approaches are entirely valid and will yield accurate angle measurements for any right triangle.

 Area of a right triangle

-The area of a right triangle can be calculated as 1/2 of the product of its legs:
+The area of a right triangle is calculated as one-half the product of its two legs:

 A = 1/2 × (ab) = (ab)/2